ansible/awx/docs/collections.md

 If the `PRIMARY_GALAXY_URL` setting is not blank, then the server list is defined to be `primary_galaxy,galaxy`.
-The `primary_galaxy` server definition uses the URL from those settings, as well as username, password, and/or token if applicable. the `galaxy` server definition uses public Galaxy (`https://galaxy.ansible.com`) with no authentication.
+The `primary_galaxy` server definition uses the URL from those settings, as well as username, password, and/or token and auth_url if applicable. the `galaxy` server definition uses public Galaxy (`https://galaxy.ansible.com`) with no authentication.